philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 I spent some time before making Datalogs that translated into SQL. <https://www.philipzucker.com/tiny-sqlite-datalog/>

 There are advantages.
 SQL engines are very well engineered and commonly available.
-SQLite and Duckdb are a pretty great one-two punch.
+[SQLite](https://sqlite.org/) and [DuckDB](https://duckdb.org/) are a pretty great one-two punch.

 A new twist on how to do this occurred to me that seems very clean compared to my previous methods.

-Basically, the relational algebra style of SQL actually meshes with the datalog body _environments_ (sets of variables bindings) better then it meshes with the datalog relations themselves.
+Basically, the relational algebra style of SQL actually meshes with manipulating the Datalog body _environments_ (sets of named variables bindings) better then it meshes with the base Datalog relations themselves (`edge`, `path`, etc).

-As a cheeky bonus as the end, you can do seminaive by using the dual number <https://en.wikipedia.org/wiki/Dual_number> trick from forward mode automatic differentiation over these environment relations.
+As a cheeky bonus as the end, you can do semi-naive by using the dual number <https://en.wikipedia.org/wiki/Dual_number> trick from forward mode automatic differentiation over these environment relations.

 # The Environment As a Relation

-The core bits of `SELECT-FROM_WHERE` SQL, select-project-join relational algebra expressions,  and datalog bodies are all expressing roughly the same thing: [conjunctive queries](https://en.wikipedia.org/wiki/Conjunctive_query).
+The core bits of `SELECT-FROM-WHERE` SQL, select-project-join relational algebra expressions, and datalog bodies are all expressing roughly the same thing: [conjunctive queries](https://en.wikipedia.org/wiki/Conjunctive_query).

-I rather like the syntax of a datalog.
-It is pretty close to a SQL query, but it takes a _jussst_ a little work because of incompatibilities
+I rather like the syntax of a Datalog.
+It presents as both operational and logical.

+It is also pretty close to a SQL query, but it takes a _jussst_ a little work because of incompatibilities

-In SQL
+In SQL:

 - columns names are properties of the tables like `myrow.name`
 - rows can be locally named in `FROM mytable as myrow`

-In datalog
+In Datalog:

 - The columns are referred to positionally
 - entries of rows are bound to variables `edge(1,X)`

-If you write a datalog interpreter, like most interpreters, you'll thread through a environment mapping variables names to values `type Env = dict[Var, Value]`.
-Datalog interpreters are branching in the sense that to bind a variable there are many choices.
-Roughly, an interpreter of a query has the signature `interp : expr -> database -> env -> [env]`.
+If you write a Datalog interpreter, like most interpreters, you'll thread through a environment mapping variables names to values `type Env = dict[Var, Value]`.
+Datalog interpreters are branching in the sense that to bind a variable there are many choices (which row in the table to use).
+Roughly, an interpreter of a query has the signature `interp : expr -> database -> env -> set[env]`.

 It is a basic trick that I vaguely associated with [finally tagless](https://okmij.org/ftp/tagless-final/index.html) that you can remove the middle man of the AST when you have an expression datatype and instead just use combinators which are basically partially applied versions of the interpreter to the expressions `interp myexp : database -> env -> set[env]`.